Full Form of NIFTY – National Stock Exchange Fifty

 The following are the main differences between NIFTY and NSE:

-- NIFTY stands for the National Stack Exchange Fifty whereas SENSEX stands for the Sensitivity Index.
+- NIFTY stands for the National Stock Exchange Fifty, whereas SENSEX stands for the Sensitivity Index.

-The following are the benefits of the National Stack Exchange Fifty:
+The following are the benefits of the National Stock Exchange Fifty:

 - It is not possible to manipulate it as large numbers of players are involved in both sides of trades.
-Moreover, The level of National Stack Exchange Fifty is determined on the basis of 50 stocks so manipulation of such large combinations is generally not possible.
+Moreover, The level of National Stock Exchange Fifty is determined on the basis of 50 stocks, so manipulation of such large combinations is generally not possible.

-- If the investor invests in an individual stock then the investor has to check out that company’s financials closely but in the case of NIFTY there is no need to check any financial statements, only the sound knowledge of technical analysis is required to trade in NIFTY.
+- If the investor invests in an individual stock, then the investor has to check out that company’s financials closely, but in the case of NIFTY, there is no need to check any financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels..
+Only the sound knowledge of technical analysis is required to trade in NIFTY.

-The following are the disadvantages of the National Stack Exchange Fifty:
+The following are the disadvantages of the National Stock Exchange Fifty:

-This has been a guide to the Full Form of NIFTY i.e (National Stack Exchange Fifty).
+This has been a guide to the Full Form of NIFTY, i.e. (National Stock Exchange Fifty).
 Here we discuss how to calculate nifty along with its advantages, disadvantages, and differences.
 You may refer to the following articles to learn more about finance –